informedcitizenry/6502.Net/README.md

 ### Error messages

-`Bad expression` - An error in the expression.

 `Cannot resolve anonymous label` - The assembler cannot find the reference to the anonymous label.

 `Closure does not close a block` - A block closure is present but no block opening.